 1. Paper Chain Backdrop

-I’m a sucker for how these paper chains pop with loads of vibrant colors.
-Cutting all those strips can be made easier with a trimmer or guillotine, but if you don’t have one, you can simply grab a pair of scissors and start snipping away.
+I’m a sucker for how these paper chains pop with loads of vibrant colors, especially bold ones.
+Cutting all those strips is easier with a trimmer or guillotine but if you don’t have one, simply grab a pair of scissors and snip away.

 2. Chalkboard Backdrop

 The best part about this chalkboard backdrop is how it is fully customizable.
 In fact, all you need is a few cheap materials and your own creativity to get things done.

 This amazing project is easy, too.
 Once your chalkboard paint dries up, you are also free to draw and write whatever you want on the cloth.

 Having a movie-themed party?
 Then try out this ticket backdrop for your photo booth!
 Anyhow, it’s really just a matter of lining your tickets up and attaching them with some tape or poster putty.